-MediaThe Collection will acquire visual artwork in any medium.
-This ranges from traditional art forms (e.g. painting, printmaking, ceramics, etc.), to emerging practices (e.g. new media, digital-born artwork, etc.).
+MediaThe Collection will acquire original visual artwork in a variety of media.representationThis ranges from traditional art forms to emerging practices.
 The Collection aims to represent the changing practices of Alberta artists over time and their responses to novel materials and technologies.
 The desire to acquire artworks in new mediums must be carefully balanced with current research and knowledge of long-term integrity and conservation research.
 Mediums known to be unstable will be carefully considered prior to any acquisition.